erusseil/mvsr/README.md

+WARNING: This github constitutes a frozen version of the eggp code used for Russeil et al. 2025 analysis.
+A more recent and updated eggp python wrapper is available [here] (https://github.com/folivetti/pyeggp).
+It is available through PyPi and can be installed via a simple ```pip install``` command.

 This github is a python wrapper of the Symbolic Regression method based equality graph, eggp, proposed by the paper ["Improving Genetic Programming for Symbolic Regression with Equality Graphs"](https://arxiv.org/abs/2501.17848).
 This implementation includes a multi-view approach of the data, as explained in the paper ["Multi-View Symbolic Regression"](https://arxiv.org/abs/2402.04298).
 The goal of MvSR is to discover parametric equations able to describe an ensemble of datasets, rather than generating a single solution to a single dataset.
 This wrapper is focused around the MvSR aspect of eggp.